kubernetes/kubernetes/docs/design/service_accounts.md

 ### Names

-From the standpoint of the Kubernetes API, a `user` is any principal which can authenticate to kubernetes API.
+From the standpoint of the LMKTFY API, a `user` is any principal which can authenticate to lmktfy API.
-This includes a human running `kubectl` on her desktop and a container in a Pod on a Node making API calls.
+This includes a human running `lmktfyctl` on her desktop and a container in a Pod on a Node making API calls.

-There is already a notion of a username in kubernetes, which is populated into a request context after authentication.
+There is already a notion of a username in lmktfy, which is populated into a request context after authentication.
 However, there is no API object representing a user.
-While this may evolve, it is expected that in mature installations, the canonical storage of user identifiers will be handled by a system external to kubernetes.
+While this may evolve, it is expected that in mature installations, the canonical storage of user identifiers will be handled by a system external to lmktfy.

-Kubernetes does not dictate how to divide up the space of user identifier strings.
+LMKTFY does not dictate how to divide up the space of user identifier strings.
 User names can be simple Unix-style short usernames, (e.g. `alice`), or may be qualified to allow for federated identity ( `alice@example.com` vs `alice@example.org`.)
-Naming convention may distinguish service accounts from user accounts (e.g. `alice@example.com` vs `build-service-account-a3b7f0@foo-namespace.service-accounts.example.com`), but Kubernetes does not require this.
+Naming convention may distinguish service accounts from user accounts (e.g. `alice@example.com` vs `build-service-account-a3b7f0@foo-namespace.service-accounts.example.com`), but LMKTFY does not require this.

-Kubernetes also does not require that there be a distinction between human and Pod users.
-It will be possible to setup a cluster where Alice the human talks to the kubernetes API as username `alice` and starts pods that also talk to the API as user `alice` and write files to NFS as user `alice`.
+LMKTFY also does not require that there be a distinction between human and Pod users.
+It will be possible to setup a cluster where Alice the human talks to the lmktfy API as username `alice` and starts pods that also talk to the API as user `alice` and write files to NFS as user `alice`.
 But, this is not recommended.

 Instead, it is recommended that Pods and Humans have distinct identities, and reference implementations will